 If you're looking for a more integrated and polished solution, consider an animal barrier garden system.
 These kits come with everything you need, combining the raised bed and the fencing into one cohesive unit.
 This not only looks great but also ensures there are no gaps between the bed and the fence for sneaky critters to exploit.

-Install Your Fence Correctly
+Install Your Fence the Right Way

 Once you have your material, proper installation is everything.
 For a garden at ground level, your fence should be at least three feet tall.
 However, if you're adding a fence around an existing raised garden bed, you can often get away with a shorter height of about two and a half feet.
 Rabbits are hesitant to jump into a space where they can't see a clear landing, and the raised bed wall adds to the overall obstacle height.